1. Eat Less Meat, Dairy, and Eggs

 Crustaceans: Scientific research suggests that lobsters, crabs, and crayfish are capable of feeling pain.
 These animals are not rendered unconscious before they are killed, but are instead almost always cooked alive.

 Live sashimi: Various species of aquatic animals are dismembered while still alive and sent out squirming on a plate.
 Octopus, among the most intelligent of invertebrates, is sometimes served alive, and shrimp may be stunned in liquor and then served alive in a dish called drunken shrimp.

 Shark fin soup: As many as 73 million sharks are killed for their fins each year.
 Sharks are typically caught in open water and have their fins cut off before they are tossed back into the sea to drown, bleed to death, or be eaten by other animals.
 Shark finning is illegal in US waters and some US states ban the sale or possession of shark fins.

 4. Fight the Growth of Factory Farms

-The rearing of farm animals today is dominated by industrialized operations known as confined animal feeding operations (CAFOs, or “factory farms”) that maximize profits by treating animals not as sentient creatures, but as production units.
+The rearing of farmed animals today is dominated by industrialized operations known as concentrated animal feeding operations (CAFOs, or “factory farms”) that maximize profits by treating animals not as sentient creatures, but as production units.
 Raised by the thousands at a single location, animals in factory farms are confined in such tight quarters that they can barely move, let alone behave naturally.